H. R. McMaster: Military career

 In August 2008, McMaster assumed duties as Director, Concept Development and Experimentation (later renamed Concept Development and Learning), in the Army Capabilities Integration Center (ARCIC) at Fort Monroe, Virginia, part of U.S. Army Training and Doctrine Command.
 In this position he was involved in preparing doctrine to guide the Army over the next 10 to 20 years.
 He was promoted on June 29, 2009.
 Of the 978 members of the West Point Class of 1984 commissioned into the U.S. Army, McMaster was the second promoted to General Officer.
 In July 2010 he was selected to be the J-5, Deputy to the Commander for Planning, at ISAF (International Security Assistance Forces) Headquarters in Kabul, Afghanistan.

 McMaster was nominated for major general on January 23, 2012, and selected to be the commander of the Army's Maneuver Center of Excellence at Fort Benning.
-In February 2014, Defense Secretary Chuck Hagel nominated McMaster for lieutenant general and in July 2014, McMaster pinned on his third star when he began his duties as Deputy Commanding General of the U.S. Army Training and Doctrine Command and Director of TRADOC's Army Capabilities Integration Center.
+In February 2014, Defense Secretary Chuck Hagel nominated McMaster for lieutenant general.

+In July 2014, McMaster pinned on his third star when he began his duties as Deputy Commanding General of the U.S. Army Training and Doctrine Command and Director of TRADOC's ARCIC.
+He would spend three years at that position before he moved into the political realm.

 Army Chief of Staff General Martin Dempsey remarked in 2011 that McMaster was "probably our best Brigadier General."
 McMaster made Time's list of the 100 most influential people in the world in April 2014.
 He was hailed as "the architect of the future U.S. Army" in the accompanying piece written by retired Lt.
 Gen. David Barno, who commanded U.S. and allied forces in Afghanistan from 2003 to 2005.
 "Major General Herbert Raymond McMaster might be the 21st century Army's pre-eminent warrior-thinker," Barno wrote, commenting on McMaster's "impressive command and unconventional exploits in the second Iraq war."
-Barno also wrote, "Recently tapped for his third star, H.R. is also the rarest of soldiers—one who has repeatedly bucked the system and survived to join its senior ranks."
-In 2014, retired Army Gen. Jack Keane, a former Army vice chief, commented, "It is heartening to see the Army reward such an extraordinary general officer who is a thought leader and innovator while also demonstrating sheer brilliance as a wartime brigade commander."
+Barno also wrote, "Recently tapped for his third star, H. R. is also the rarest of soldiers—one who has repeatedly bucked the system and survived to join its senior ranks."

-McMaster requested his retirement from the Army following his March 22, 2018 resignation as President Trump's National Security Adviser, asking that he leave the service "this summer."
+McMaster requested his retirement from the Army following his March 22, 2018, resignation as President Trump's National Security Adviser, asking that he leave the service "this summer."